-Taije Silverman (she/her) is the author of two books of poetry: Now You Can Join the Others, which will be published in November 2022, and Houses Are Fields, which was published in 2009.
-She also translated The Selected Poems of Giovanni Pascoli from the Italian with Marina Della Putta Johnston; their translations were shortlisted for the John Florio Prize.
-Silverman's poems have been in journals including Poetry, Ploughshares, The Kenyon Review, and twice selected for Best American Poetry.
-She has been awarded the Puschcart Prize, the Anne Halley Prize for best poem in The Massachusetts Review, and residencies from Yaddo and MacDowell.
-Silverman is the recipient of a 2011 Fulbright, the Emory University Creative Writing Fellowship, and the Vassar College W.K.
-Rose Fellowship.
-She is the faculty advisor for DoubleSpeak: https://www.doublespeakmagazine.org.
+Taije Silverman (she/her) is the author of two books of poetry: Now You Can Join the Others (2022), and Houses Are Fields (2009), as well as The Selected Poems of Giovanni Pascoli (2019) translated from the Italian with Marina Della Putta Johnston and shortlisted for the John Florio Prize.
+Silverman's poems and translations have been published in Poetry, Ploughshares, The Nation, and elsewhere; they have been included in Best American Poetry and received the Pushcart Prize.
+Silverman is the recipient of a Fulbright Fellowship, the Emory University Creative Writing Fellowship, the Vassar College W.K.
+Rose Fellowship, and residencies from Yaddo and MacDowell.

 Email: tsilver@sas.upenn.edu